Are you moving to Playa del Carmen and looking for a long term apartment rental? You’ve come to the right place!

 Tips for Apartment Renting in Playa del Carmen

-Apartment renting can be a stressful experience no matter where you live, but trying to find one in a foreign country can make it even worse.
-Here a few tips I’ve learned from my rentals in Playa del Carmen:
+Apartment renting can be a stressful experience no matter where you live, but trying to find one in a foreign country can be even more difficult.
+Here are a few tips I’ve learned from my rentals in Playa del Carmen:

-- When the utility bills arrive, always ask your landlord to see the bill before you pay for anything.
+- Always ask to see the utility bills: When the utility bills arrive, always ask your landlord to see the bill before you pay for anything.
 They can easily forward you a picture to verify the amount.

-- If you’ve found an apartment you are interested in, be sure to stop by at night time to gauge the safety of the building and neighborhood.
+- Stop by at night time: If you’ve found an apartment you are interested in, be sure to stop by at night time to gauge the safety of the building and neighborhood.
 Streets can look very different at night.

 Like this post?
 Pin it for later!